amoskyalo/JavaScript/README.md

-# My JavaScript Learning Journey Documentation
+# JavaScript

 Hello there developer.
 Welcome to my repository.
-In this repository, I document my JavaScript learning joureny.
+In this repository, I have documented my javaScript learning journey.
 You can always feel free to contribute to this repo.
 Also, if you find this repo of help, dont forget to leave a star.

 ## What you will find in this repo.